BitcoinDesign/Guide/guide/getting-started/why-design-for-bitcoin.md

 ## Design for your needs

 Many bitcoin projects start by identifying an unmet need.
 Unlike traditional finance, the barriers to entry are shallow.
-So if you were ever unhappy with your bank's service of a financial provider, here's your chance to shape something better.
+So if you were ever unhappy with the service of your bank or financial provider, here's your chance to shape something better.

 ## Work in public